juhoinkinen/Annif-wiki/Usage-with-Docker.md

 Here it is assumed that the current working directory is the one containing the source code (thus the use of `$(pwd)`).

-# Steps for creating data image for Portainer
+# Steps for creating data image and data deployment in Portainer

 1. Train models and store `projects.cfg` and `data/` directory to `~/annif-projects`.